Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Fitting Your Pug Harness.

-The perfect fit for a harness is tight enough to prevent escape, but loose enough so that it will not in any way restrict the neck or chest area during exercise.
+When deciding on the best harness for Pugs one of the main areas to think about is the overall fit.
+The perfect fit for a body harness is tight enough to prevent escape, but loose enough so that it will not in any way restrict the neck or chest area during exercise.
 If you can fit two fingers along the entire harness and your canine companion’s body, then you have found the right fit.

 Practice Makes Perfect.